MulhamNob9919/Tier-Chart-Code/README.md

 # Tier Chart Hidden Message Method

-A creative way to hide messages in your products tier charts.
+A creative way to hide messages in your products tier charts, born from Steganography + Cryptography.

 ### Documentation